Reviewed by Clare Waismann, RAS / SUDCC

 - Second, with the opioids removed, the patient can be supported through the challenging transitional phase that follows.
 They can start adjusting physically to being opioid-free and relearn what it feels like to live without the numbing effects of opioids.

 - Third, with the physical component of the drug dependence treated.
 Now, adequate diagnosis and any previously untreated emotional issues that triggered opioid use are possible.
 In a healthier physical state equipped with an accurate diagnosis, they can pursue a course of treatment for those issues.

 Is there a Solution for those Addicted to Drugs?

 Of course, there is a solution to addiction.
 But to achieve that solution, we have to focus on the person, not on the symptoms.
 Our priority has to be understanding the “why” behind the condition first.
 Then we can figure out the “how” for the person to be able to experience positive change.

 As health care providers, we need to be humble enough to know we don’t have all the answers.
 We also need to realize the limitations of what we can promise someone in need.
 Through education and discussion, we can help people break out of the habit of relying on preconceived notions of what drug treatment has to be.

 More importantly, we need to embrace science and discard judgment.
 Let us restore hope and faith for those who see darkness.

-Most of all, we need to educate the public on what opioid use disorder is.
-Make effective medical detoxification accessible for all who need it, not just those who can afford it out of pocket.
+We need to educate the public on what opioid use disorder is.
+Also, let’s provide medical detoxification for all those who need it, not just for those who can afford it.
 Finally, make mental health assistance availability a priority in our society.
-We can save lives, but first, we need to prioritize the value of each life.
+To save lives, we need first to prioritize the value of each life.

 — Clare Waismann, CATC, founder of Waismann Method® Advanced Treatment for Opiate Dependence and Domus Retreat